ciotto/css-html-js-minify/README.md

 positional arguments:
     fullpath         Full path to local file or folder.

     optional arguments:
-    -h, --help       show this help message and exit --version        show programs version number and exit --wrap           Wrap Output to ~80 chars per line, CSS Only.
+        -h, --help       show this help message and exit --version        show program's version number and exit --wrap           Wrap Output to ~80 chars per line, CSS Only.
         --prefix PREFIX  Prefix string to prepend on output filenames.
         --timestamp      Add a Time Stamp on all CSS/JS output files.
         --quiet          Quiet, Silent, force disable all Logging.
+        --obfuscate      Obfuscate Javascript.
+JS Only.
+(Recommended).
         --checkupdates   Check for Updates from Internet while running.
         --tests          Run all built-in Unit Tests, report and exit.
         --hash           Add SHA1 HEX-Digest 11chars Hash to Filenames.
-    --gzip           GZIP Minified files as '*.gz'.
-CSS/JS Only.
+        --gzip           GZIP Minified files as '*.gz', CSS/JS Only.
-    --comments       Keep Comments, CSS/HTML Only.
-    --overwrite      Force overwrite all in-place (Not Recommended)
+        --comments       Keep Comments, CSS/HTML Only (Not Recommended) --overwrite      Force overwrite all in-place (Not Recommended) --after AFTER    Command to execute after run (Experimental).

-CSS-HTML-JS-Minify:
+        --before BEFORE  Command to execute before run (Experimental).
+        --watch          Re-Compress if file changes (Experimental).

-Takes a file or folder full path string and process all CSS/HTML/JS found.
+        CSS-HTML-JS-Minify: Takes a file or folder full path string and process all CSS/HTML/JS found.
 If argument is not file/folder will fail.
 Check Updates works on Python3.
 StdIn to StdOut is deprecated since may fail with unicode characters.
 SHA1 HEX-Digest 11 Chars Hash on Filenames is used for Server Cache.
+CSS Properties are AlphaSorted,to help spot cloned ones,Selectors not.
+        Watch works for whole Folders, with minimum of ~60 Secs between runs.

 ```